List of Latin-script digraphs: W

-wh is used in English to represent Proto-Germanic //hw//, the continuation of the PIE labiovelar /*/kʷ// (which became qu in Latin and the Romance languages).
+wh is used in English for /hw/, the continuation of the PIE labiovelar /*/kʷ// (which became qu in Latin and the Romance languages).
 Most English question words begin with this digraph, hence the terms wh-word and wh-question.
 In Old English, //hw// was spelled huu or hƿ, and only the former was retained during the Middle English period, becoming hw during the gradual development of the letter w during the 14th-17th centuries.
-In most dialects it is now pronounced //w//, but a distinct pronunciation realized as a voiceless w sound, [ʍ], is retained in some areas: Scotland, central and southern Ireland, southeastern United States, and (mostly among older speakers) in New Zealand.
-In a few words (who, whose, etc.) the pronunciation used among almost all speakers regardless of geography is //h//.
+In most dialects it is now pronounced /w/, but a distinct pronunciation realized as a voiceless w sound, /[ʍ]/, is retained in some areas: Scotland, central and southern Ireland, southeastern United States, and (mostly among older speakers) in New Zealand.
+In a few words (who, whose, etc.) the digraph represents /h/ universally.
 For details, see Pronunciation of English ⟨wh⟩.